Frankie Ruiz: Beginnings as a vocalist

 After their parents divorced, Hilda Torresola relocated to Mayagüez, Puerto Rico with the siblings.
 There they settled at Barrio Balboa to live with his grandmother, and other family members.
 By his early teens, Ruiz had begun performing at nightclubs.
 He became interested in a salsa band called La Solución, directed by Roberto Rivera, which he was able to join after multiple attempts.
 With this band, Ruiz re-recorded a new version of "Salsa Buena".
 As he became its lead singer and recorded the hit single titled "La Rueda" ("The Wheel"), the band was renamed Frankie Ruiz y La Solución and he toured with it for three years.
-Ruiz became an alcoholic and drug user following the death of his mother in a car accident and the murder of his girlfriend, an aspect of his personal life that was emphasized by the media.
+Ruiz became an alcoholic and drug user following the death of his mother in a car accident, an aspect of his personal life that was emphasized by the media.

 Ruiz continued performing with other bands including La Dictadora and La Moderna Vibración.
 In 1982, Ruiz joined Tommy Olivencia and his Primerisima Orquesta, replacing Gilberto Santa Rosa as vocalist.
 He recorded the hit singles "Fantasía de un capintero" and "Como lo hacen", which were followed by "Lo Dudo", "Primero Fui Yo", Como Una Estrella", and "Que Se Mueran de Envidia".
 In total, Ruiz participated in the recording of three albums with Olivencia: Un triángulo de triunfo, Tommy Olivencia and Celebrando otro aniversario.
 As his career centered around music studios, Ruiz moved to Florida with Judith Ruiz and their son Frankie Ruiz, Jr. (born in 1984), whom he encouraged to become a musician by collaborating in hip hop songs.
 Despite this, he had little communication with his first-born daughter, Yaritza.